phiflip/WeatherNode/scripts/04_NodeRed_Integration/alwaysdata/ReadMe.md

 ## 2. SSH Access

-To connect to your Alwaysdata server via SSH, use the following command:
+To connect to your Alwaysdata server via SSH, use the following command in your terminal:

 ```bash
 ssh your-username@ssh-your-username.alwaysdata.net